prody/ProDy/doc/tutorial.rst

  [ 18.872   8.33   36.716]
  [-22.062  21.632  42.029]
  [  1.323  30.027  65.103]]

+The list of methods for getting and setting atomic data is listed in :class:`~atomic.AtomGroup` reference documentation.

 More examples
 -------------------------------------------------------------------------------

 :func:`~proteins.parsePDB` function is very flexible and can be extremely efficient depending on what you want to extract from a PDB file.
-You can parse specific chains, alternate locations, subsets of atoms, or models from a file.
+It can be used to parse specific chains, alternate locations, subsets of atoms, or models from a file.
 A detailed usage example can be found in :ref:`parsepdb`.

-There are more ways to access Protein Data Bank (http://www.pdb.org/) content via ProDy.
-See the :ref:`fetchpdb` for downloading and :ref:`blastpdb` for blast searching PDB files.

-Descriptions of all functions for accessing and handling protein data can be found in :mod:`~prody.proteins` module reference documentation.
+All functions for accessing and handling protein data are described in :mod:`~prody.proteins` module reference documentation.
+:ref:`fetchpdb` and :ref:`blastpdb` examples show how other ways to access the Protein Data Bank (|pdb|) content.

 Select atoms
 ===============================================================================

-ProDy :class:`~atomic.AtomGroup` objects have a plain view of atoms, but offer a powerful atom selector.
+ProDy :class:`~atomic.AtomGroup` instances have a plain view of atoms, but offer a powerful atom selector.
 You can get well defined subsets of atoms by passing simple keywords as arguments or make sophisticated selections using composite arguments.
 Selection keywords and grammar is very much similar to that of `VMD <http://www.ks.uiuc.edu/Research/vmd/>`_.
 Let's see some examples here:

-Select protein atoms:
+*Select protein atoms*:

 >>> protein = prot.select('protein')
 >>> protein
 <Selection: "protein" from 1p38 (2833 atoms; 1 coordinate sets, active set index: 0)>

 Using :term:`protein` keyword we selected 2833 atoms out of 2962 atoms.
-:meth:`~prody.atomic.Atomic.select` method returned a :class:`~atomic.Selection`
+:meth:`~atomic.Atomic.select` method returned a :class:`~atomic.Selection`
 instance.
+Note that all ``get`` and ``set`` methods defined for :class:`~atomic.AtomGroup` instances are also defined for :class:`~atomic.Selection` instances:

+>>> print protein.getResidueNames()
+['GLU' 'GLU' 'GLU' ..., 'ASP' 'ASP' 'ASP']

-Select atoms by :term:`name`:
+*Select atoms by :term:`name`*:

 >>> backbone = prot.select('protein and not name N CA C O')
 >>> backbone